 - SCCM CB versions prior to 1710, support ends after the 12-month lifecycle expires.

-You will get more detailed explanation of these two new categories at the end of this post.
-The main reason for this change is because SCCM CB product is released “few times” in a year.
+You will get a more detailed explanation of these two new categories at the end of this post.
+The main reason for this change is that the SCCM CB product is released “few times” in a year.
 For example, in the year 2016, we already have SCCM CB 1602 and 1606 (and will have 1610 ?).
-So it’s difficult follow the old support life cycle.
+So it’s difficult to follow the old support life cycle.

 So each SCCM/ConfigMgr CB version will go end of support exactly after a year of GA.
-So the question is whether all the SCCM CB versions (e.g. 1511, 1602 and 1606) will be fully supported if it’s not reached the end of support date? the answer is NO. Read on to get more details 😉 SCCM Life Cycle Details above?
+So the question is whether all the SCCM CB versions (e.g., 1511, 1602, and 1606) will be fully supported if it’s not reached the end of the support date? the answer is NO. Read on to get more details 😉 SCCM Life Cycle Details above?

 There are two kinds of support for new SCCM/ConfigMgr Current Branch versions.
-First one is “Security and Critical Updates servicing phase” and the second one is “Security Updates (Only) servicing phase”.
+The first one is the “Security and Critical Updates servicing phase” and the second one is the “Security Updates (Only) servicing phase”.

 So what is the difference between these two support scenarios?
 Are these similar to SCCM 2012/2007 “Mainstream Support” and “Extended Support” which I explained in the previous post here?
 I would say it’s a similar approach.
 More details about SCCM Life Cycle:-